2 bodies recovered after U.S. military plane crashes in Afghanistan

-U.S. forces recovered the remains of two service members Tuesday from the site of a plane crash in Afghanistan the day before, the U.S. military said.
+U.S. forces have recovered and identified the remains of two Air Force officers from the site of a plane crash in Afghanistan this week, the military said Wednesday.

-The U.S. Bombardier E-11A aircraft went down Monday in Ghazni Province, and the remains of the two personnel were "treated with dignity and respect by the local Afghan community, in accordance with their culture," U.S. Forces-Afghanistan said in a statement.
+The U.S. Bombardier E-11A aircraft went down Monday in Ghazni province, and the remains of the two airmen were "treated with dignity and respect by the local Afghan community, in accordance with their culture," U.S. Forces-Afghanistan said in a statement Tuesday.

 The cause of the crash is under investigation, but the military said there were no indications that it was caused by enemy fire.

-U.S. forces also recovered "what is assessed to be the aircraft flight data recorder," the statement said.
+The airmen were identified Wednesday as Lt.
+Col. Paul K. Voss, 46, of Yigo, Guam, and Capt.
+Ryan S. Phaneuf, 30, of Hudson, New Hampshire.

-The identities of the two people whose bodies were recovered Tuesday were not immediately released.
-It is Defense Department policy not to release names until 24 hours after families are formally notified.
+U.S. forces also recovered "what is assessed to be the aircraft flight data recorder," according to Tuesday's statement.

-The plane, an Air Force E-11A electronic surveillance aircraft, had only two on board, the AP reported, citing officials.
+Only two people were on board the plane, an Air Force E-11A electronic surveillance aircraft, the AP reported, citing officials.

 U.S. troops destroyed the remnants of the plane, U.S. Forces-Afghanistan said.